stjude-smc/sync_device_32/sphinx_docs/installation.rst

 Installation Guide
 ==================

-This guide covers the installation and setup of the sync_device_32 project, including both the Python driver and firmware.
+This guide covers the installation and setup of the microsync project, including both the Python driver and firmware.

 Python Driver Installation
 --------------------------